 Make Friends with the Busan Couchsurfing Community

 Koreans are super fun people to hang out with.
-I personally believe that it is the people that you meet, and the friends that you make that make your trip special, rather than crossing off Busan attractions from a checklist.
+It is often the people that you meet, and the friends that you make that make your trip special.

 Busan has a large population of western ex-pats, along with fun-loving local Koreans that are eager to meet travellers from different countries.
 To make local friends, and to get to know some cool bars and hang out spots that most travellers don’t know about, go along to one of the Busan Couchsurfing meetings.

-If there are no events set up that coincide with the dates of your trip, you can also create your own, or message individual Couchsurfers to see if they want to hang out!
+If there are no events set up that coincide with the dates of your trip, you can also create your own.
+Alternatively, message individual Couchsurfers to see if they want to hang out!

 Cruise Along the Coast With a Nighttime Boat Tour